What grades are offered by Virginia Virtual Academy?

 How do students interact socially?

-Throughout the year, students are invited to participate in school outings, field trips, picnics, and other social events.
+Throughout the year, students are invited to participate in our school program outings, field trips, picnics, and other social events.
 These outings and activities may include trips to museums, parks, clubs, and other social events.
 We expect local clusters of students and parents to get together on a regular basis in their areas.
 We are also exploring new ways to interact socially using the powerful reach of the Internet.
 With online discussions and forums, new types of communities can be formed that are based not on geography but on shared interests.

 Will this program intrude into my home?

 There are no home visits as part of the program, and there are no cameras or any other intrusions into your home.
 This school was created to help your child obtain a first-class education and serve your family's needs.
-If you ever feel that it is not right for your family or your child, you can disenroll your child at any time.
+If you ever feel that it is not right for your family or your child, you can withdraw your child at any time.